-The ownership interest in receivables is secured by retail note and finance lease contracts that bear interest at fixed rates.
-As at December 31, 2014 and 2013, the weighted-average contractual interest rates, which include interest waiver periods, on these contracts were 2.52% and 2.28%, respectively.
+The ownership interest in receivables is secured by retail note contracts that bear interest at fixed rates.
+As at December 31, 2015 and 2014, the weighted-average contractual interest rates, which include interest waiver periods, on these contracts were 2.40% and 2.52%, respectively.

-As at December 31, 2014, the maturities of the retail note and finance lease contracts, assuming no prepayments, are as follows:
+As at December 31, 2015, the maturities of the retail note contracts, assuming no prepayments, are as follows: